-- 123 Monmouthshire County Council (MCC) worked through a "Dripping tap campaign" to raise awareness of and comply with the General Data Protection Regulation 25th May 2018- specifically following the "12 Steps to Compliance" as recommended by the Information Commissioner's Office (ICO).
-The Information Governance Group chaired by Senior Information Risk Officer (SIRO), meet regularly to ensure that MCC is on track.
-GDPR Operational Leads have been established, along with Digital Champions linking in with teams, individuals and volunteers to ensure compliance and messages are communicated. - 124 To provide tools to do the job, MCC have a dedicated GDPR website with templates (e.g. for privacy notices), charts (e.g. for establishing individual rights) and general advice/ updates on the regulation. - 125 To keep the public informed, MCC has now published its online privacy notices for relevant service areas.
-Services also where appropriate, pro-actively promote notices by way of email, newsletter, app notification, letter, printed display or web link.
-Privacy notices are to be reviewed by Services on a regular basis for accuracy along with other GDPR related documents (Such as Information Audit- "Systems List" and Data Protection Impact Assessments). - 126 The Corporate GDPR Policy is on the public website for clarity.
+- Monmouthshire County Council (MCC) has restructured its Information Security and Governance offering from June 2021 in response to an increase in digital working and to maintain cyber resilience to protect our information.
+MCC continues to ensure training and awareness of governance issues is focussed on high risk service departments as well as through continuous updates and Information Security training events.
+This is to ensure compliance with the General Data Protection Regulation 25th May 2018- specifically following the "12 Steps to Compliance" as recommended by the Information Commissioner's Office (ICO).
+A structured approach to information security and governance is operated internally via the Information Governance Group chaired by Senior Information Risk Officer (SIRO) as well as through collaboration with the wider SRS partners providing our technology infrastructure.
+GDPR Operational Leads have been established, along with Digital Champions linking in with teams, individuals and volunteers to ensure compliance and messages are communicated. - 124 MCC have a dedicated intranet site for general advice as well as assistance with GDPR legislative requirements, including templates for privacy notices, records of processing activities (ROPA's) and Data Processing Impact Assessments (DPIA's). - 125 To keep the public informed, MCC has now published its online privacy notices for relevant service areas.
+Significant work is underway through 2021/2 to consolidate and update all privacy notices to make them more transparent and sustainable to maintain.
+A comprehensive list of all data systems is maintained centrally along with information audits for every service area, linking into the ROPA's. - 126 The Corporate GDPR Policy is on the public website for clarity.
 Related policies will be updated accordingly by relevant lead officers, so that they satisfy GDPR requirement.
-Links are in place to work with the South East Wales Information Forum (SWIF) on a regular basis to share best practice.
+Links are in place to work with the South East Wales Information Forum (SWIF) and WARP (Warning Advice and Security Point) on a regular basis to share best practice.
 Good housekeeping is encouraged as is continuous improvement to mitigating against the risk of harm to individuals, although it is recognised further work is required to back date data cleansing tasks which require considerable capacity.